Periodically, I get questions about why I write The Boat Galley, how much time I spend on it and also how it is supported.

 - I had been frustrated so many times when buying gear for the galley as it was hard (impossible?) to find reviews on how products performed aboard a boat as opposed to in a “shore” kitchen.
 I wanted not just to publish my own experiences of what worked and what features were important to me, but to have a way for other cruisers or soon-to-be cruisers to ask questions and share their own information.

 - For most of us, cooking aboard a boat is different from cooking ashore.
+Living on a boat is different.
+Maintaining a boat is different.
 So why not share tips on what works — and what doesn’t?

 - When I write magazine articles, it’s just a one-way street with me saying what I think.
 There’s no feedback and no one else adding their two cents’ worth or disagreeing.
 The Boat Galley, where readers can leave comments, along with its Facebook page where there’s lots of discussion, offers so much more.
 To me, the sharing that goes on perfectly reflects the cruising community and is what I love about The Boat Galley.